CQC We and I Statements

 Individual Service Funds are budgets held by a provider, rather than by the local authority or the individual.
-The local authority makes a payment to the provider, which then holds a budget over which the individual has control (see Personal Budgets).
+The local authority makes a payment to the provider, which then holds a budget over which the individual has control (see Personal Budgets chapter).

-The local authority provides or arranges care and support in many forms, including traditional ‘service’ options, such as care homes or home care, other types of support such as assistive technology in the home or equipment / adaptations and care and support which are available universally, including those which are not directly provided by the local authority.
+The local authority provides or arranges care and support in many forms, including traditional ‘service’ options, such as care homes or home care, other types of support such as assistive technology / technology enabled care in the home or equipment / adaptations and care and support which are available universally, including those which are not directly provided by the local authority.

 For example needs could be met by a service which is provided by the local authority to prevent or reduce needs, or needs could be met, by putting a person in contact with a local community group or voluntary sector organisation.